Jon Cottrell β€” Enterprise CRM Systems Advisor

 Dysfunctional CRM is not a technology problem.
 It is a systems problem.
 That observation, accumulated across more than thirty years working inside production revenue systems at global scale, is what this practice is built on.

 I spent over thirty years at Oracle in predominantly global roles, living and working across the UK, Australia, and the United States.
-I began my career in back office systems: support renewals, billing, revenue recognition, and the ERP infrastructure that sits downstream of every CRM transaction.
+I began my career in back office systems: support renewals, it’s associated billing and revenue recognition, and the ERP infrastructure that sits downstream of every CRM transaction.
 I learned how data flows out of CRM into those systems, how it transforms as it moves, how records develop and change over time, and how that data eventually cycles back as renewal opportunities, upsell triggers, and customer history into the CRM itself.

 That foundation gave me something most CRM specialists do not have: a working understanding of the full data lifecycle, not just what happens inside the CRM but what the rest of the business does with what it produces.
-When I turned that systems knowledge to CRM specifically, spending the last eleven years on lead management, contact governance, attribution, and opportunity management, I brought with me an understanding of the system of systems that CRM sits inside.
+When I turned that systems knowledge to CRM specifically, spending the last eleven years on lead management, contact governance, Marketing spend attribution, and opportunity management, I brought with me an understanding of the system of systems that CRM sits inside.
 That is what allows problems to be traced to their real source rather than their most visible symptom.

 The experience that matters

 Most CRM consultants start with the tool.
 I start with how the system actually behaves in production: the accumulated configuration decisions, workflow logic, data governance practices, integration choices, and operational history that determine real outcomes.
 That distinction matters because the tool is rarely the problem.
-The system surrounding it is.
+The system encapsulating it is.

 Diagnosis is only part of the work.
 Most consultants stop at the symptom and fix what they can see.
 I use symptoms as evidence.
-They are clues to something structural underneath.
+They are clues to something more structural underneath.
 The real work is deducing what that structural cause is before touching anything.
 Understanding what is wrong tells you where to look.
 It does not tell you what right looks like.
 That requires reasoning from first principles, setting aside existing system logic and asking a more fundamental question: what is this process actually for?
-It is that combination of production systems experience, diagnostic precision, and first-principles reasoning that makes the difference between a fix that holds and one that regenerates the same problem in a different form.
+It is that combination of production systems experience, diagnostic precision, and first-principles reasoning that makes the difference between a fix that holds and one that regenerates the same problem in a different form with different symptoms.

 How I work